 B1 (Physical Science): CHEM 115 AND CHEM 380

 B2 (Life Science): BIOL 240 OR BIOL 313

 B3 (Laboratory Science): BIOL 240 OR BIOL 313

-|What should I do if my major core and/or prequisite courses are full?||Incoming students have enough classes to choose from that this should not be aproblem.
-If a student can’t get into, for example, ENVS 224, it’s all right to register for ENVS 300.|
+|What should I do if my major core and/or prerequisite courses are full?||Incoming students have enough courses to choose from that this should not be a problem.
+If a student can’t get into, for example, ENVS 224, it’s all right to register for other courses required for the degree.|

 |What upper division courses should I take in my first semester as a transfer student for this major?||